Semiparametric Estimation of Treatment Effects in Randomized Experiments: Constant Quantile Treatment Effects

-We begin by considering the nonparametric model for a single sample, with cumulative distribution $F$ where the interest is in the weighted quantile $\int_{-\infty}^{\infty}F^{-1}(u)dW(u)$ for a given weight funtion $W()$.
-For this one-sample case, \cite{jaeckel1971robust,jaeckel1971some} builds on \cite{chernoff1967asymptotic} to show that under simple conditions on $W$ and $F$, for a sample size of $n$,
+To understand the properties of the weighted average quantile estimator $\hat\tau_W$, we begin by considering the nonparametric model for a single sample, with cumulative distribution $F(\cdot)$ where the interest is in the weighted quantile $\int_{-\infty}^{\infty}F^{-1}(u)dW(u)$ for a given weight funtion $W(\cdot)$.
+For this one-sample case, \cite{jaeckel1971robust,jaeckel1971some}, building on \cite{chernoff1967asymptotic}, shows that under simple conditions on $W$ and $F$, for a sample size of $n$,

-where the influence function $\psi$ is related to the weight function $W$ by
+where the {\it influence function} $\psi$ is related to the weight function $W$ by

-the last term ensures that $\int_{-\infty}^{\infty}\psi(x,F)dF(x)=0$.
+The last term ensures that $\int_{-\infty}^{\infty}\psi(x,F,W)dF(x)=0$.

-Note that if the derivatives $\psi'$ and $W'=w$ exist, by \eqref{eq:2.5},
+Note that if the derivatives $\psi'(\cdot)$ and $W'(\cdot)=w(\cdot)$ exist, by \eqref{eq:2.5},